DaniGreco/Kafka-DigitalTwins/README.md

 ```console
 docker-compose up --build
 ```
 It may take some time to start up all correctly (even some minutes).
-If after a few minutes the `consumer` and `producer` containers do not start, do it manually via docker.
+If after a few minutes the `consumer` and `producer` containers do not start, do it manually via docker.</br>

 ---